maestroh/maestroh.github.io/_posts/2017-06-17-building-team-morale.md

 ### Disfunctional Teams
 Focus:fear
-Disfunctional teams are run by fear.
+Result: lack of structure, low production, toxic atmosphere, finger pointing, gossiping Disfunctional teams are run by fear.
 Either the team members are afraid of making a mistake.
 Or the team's manager is afraid of looking bad.
 Whatever the reason, these teams are constantly scared.
 The energy spent on address fears distracts from organization and process.
 The process in place is poor and the atmosphere is toxic.
 You might have a lot of folks gossiping and you probably have a lot of turn over.
 Blame gets spread around and no one takes responsibility.
 The focus of these teams has nothing to do with the team's success.
 You  see this situation if a team is seen as a cost center by a company.
 The focus changes from delivery to cutting costs or not screwing up in general.

 ### Blissful Teams
-Focus:fear
+Focus:people
+Result: low turnover, happy team memberse, delivered products don't match business needs, lack of accountability and low team abition
 These teams have some structure.
 These teams are hyperfocused on retention and have low turnover as a result.
 Team members are happy on these teams and can't imagine it could get any better.
 But it can get better.
-Products delivred by these teams are not always inlice with business needs.
+Products delivered by these teams are not always in line with business needs.
 There is a lack accountability, and team members will have low ambition since there's no reason to leave.

 ### Micromanaged Teams
 Focus: wrong metrics
-These teams have lots of structure.
+Result: metrics don't line up with team success, no individual autonomy, low job fulfillment, high turnover These teams have lots of structure.
 The metrics focused on (?) by these teams could be inline with business outcomes, but aren't the right metrics to make the team excel.
 Metrics could include budget or time instead of delivering a high quality product.
 Or the team could spend a lot of time playing CYA as to not take responsibility for any mistakes.
 The tight restriction on the wrong focus removes any decisions individuals could make leading to less job fulfillment and high turnover.

 ### In The Zone
 Focus: business vision
+Result: High morale, high productivity low waste, high individual fulfullment, low stress, light atmosphere

 Low producing teams fall into two categories: micromanaged and stressed, or happy and unsctructured.
 High producing teams tend to be happy and structured.